-There are certain signs to be on the lookout for when searching out Cicada Killer Wasps and their nests.
+There are certain signs of being on the lookout when searching out Cicada Killer Wasps and their nests.
 Another thing to help you find them is to check out their tendencies for flight.

 Most likely, should you locate one, more will be nearby, normally leading you directly to the nest.

 You can usually find a cicada killer nest in the form of a dirt mound--with a one-to-one-and-a-half inch wide hole in the center, used as an entrance.
 After you have located where the nests are, you can begin treatment.

 First, you must ensure you wear the proper gear and clothing to keep you safe from those cicada killers dangerous potentials.
 The best way to get rid of Cicada Killers is to find out where the nest is and begin treating it.